jamesdavies010/Other-projects/Marketing campaign A_B test/README.md

 With **95% confidence**, we reject the null hypothesis and conclude that **NewYear_V1 (control) has a significantly higher conversion rate than NewYear_V2 (variant).**
 Additionally, the results are significant even at a **99% confidence level**, though this was beyond the scope of the initial test.

-*(Note: A more reliable online calculator was used for the two-tailed test, as the binomial calculator provided only one-tailed results and inconsistent uplift values.)*

 ---

 ### Black Friday Campaign